Extremal Dependence Concepts: Dependence as a set of rearrangements

-In what follows, we review various concepts of extremal positive and negative dependence using the tool of rearrangement functions.
-The term \emph{extremal} used in the title does not refer to the field of \emph {multivariate extreme value theory} (MEVT), which is not the focus of this paper.
-Indeed, so-called extreme value copulas (such as the Gumbel family of copulas) can be used to model strong positive dependence; see, for instance, \citet{GS10}.
-However, they are not capable of modeling any negative dependence, as shown in \citet{MO83}.
-This is a consequence of the significant mathematical asymmetry between extremal positive dependence and extremal negative dependence, as we shall illustrate in Sections~\ref{se:ppd} and \ref{se:pndhd}.
-Furthermore, in this paper we focus on \emph{concepts of dependence} rather than \emph{statistical methods for dependence}; however, many examples useful in statistics will be provided along the way.
+\paragraph{Scope of the paper} In what follows, we review various concepts of extremal positive and negative dependence.
+The term \emph{extremal} used in the title does not refer to the field of \emph{multivariate extreme value theory} (MEVT), which is not the focus of this paper.
+Indeed, so-called extreme value copulas (such as the Gumbel family of copulas) can be used to model strong positive dependence; see for instance~\citet{GS10}.
+However they are not capable of modeling any negative dependence, as shown in~\citet{MO83}.
+This is a consequence of the significant mathematical asymmetry between extremal positive dependence and extremal negative dependence, as we shall illustrate in Sections \ref{se:ppd} and \ref{se:pndhd}.
+Furthermore, in this paper we focus on \emph{concepts of dependence} rather than \emph{statistical methods for dependence}; however many examples useful in statistics will be provided along the way.

-\section{Extremal Positive Dependence}
+\section{Extremal positive dependence}

 Much of the literature on dependence modeling is focused on the notion of an \emph{extremal positive dependence structure}.
 The word \emph{extremal} used in this paper refers to dependence structures leading to extremal values under certain criteria which will be specified later.
-Extremal positive dependence concepts are typically defined by requiring that all the components of a random vector behave similarly, for example, can be expressed as increasing functions of a common factor.
+Extremal positive dependence concepts are typically defined by requiring that all the components of a random vector behave similarly, e.g. can be expressed as increasing functions of a common factor.
 This scenario can be interpreted as the ordinary perception of a catastrophe or extreme natural event: the intensity of an earthquake/tsunami, a flooding, a famine, a war or an epidemic can be seen as a single random variable which affects in the same direction people, properties and economical factors confined to the same geographic area.
 The higher the magnitude of the catastrophe, the higher the damage for \emph{all} the individuals involved.
-Analogously, in a financial market all assets might be influenced by a unique economic shock (e.g., a terroristic attack) and react similarly.
-Random variables resembling this type of behavior are called \emph {commonly monotonic}: high values for one of them imply high values for all the remaining and vice versa, in one word: \emph{comonotonic}.
+Analogously, in a financial market all assets might be influenced by a unique economic shock (e.g. a terroristic attack) and react similarly.
+Random variables resembling this type of behaviour are called \emph{commonly monotonic}: high values for one of them imply high values for all the remaining and vice versa; in one word: \emph{comonotonic}.